sacert/pocket-health-dicom/README.md

 - **File Storage:** Integrate with a database or S3 for persistent file storage.
 - **File Formats:** Support conversion to formats other than PNG.
 - **Batch Processing:** Add support for batch uploads and downloads.
-- **Enhancements:** Implement rate limiting, file compression, and improved file size handling.
+- **Enhancements:** Implement rate limiting, file compression, improved file size handling, and the ability to view all uploaded files.
 - **Scalability:** Use a message broker (e.g., Kafka) and Kubernetes to scale the service for increased load.